mui/toolpad/docs/data/toolpad/studio/components/text-field/text-field.md

 ### isRequired

-isRequired prop is useful when the action can't be perfomed without a user provided text value.
-It can be used to assign mandatory fields.
+The `isRequired` prop is useful to display an error message when a value is not provided.
+It can be used for mandatory fields.

 {{"demo": "TextFieldIsRequired.js", "hideToolbar": true}}